mavlink/MAVSDK-docs/en/examples/README.md

 ### Running the Examples {#running_the_examples}

-You can then run the new executable, specifying the connection URL as the first argument.
+You can then run the example, specifying the connection URL as the first argument.
 When running with the Simulator, you will use the connection string: `udp://:14540`

 On Linux/macOS you would run the following (from the **\build** directory):